francipvb/py-optional/docs/USAGE.md

 ## The **optionalproperty** decorator

-This decorator returns a **OptionalProperty** object.
+This decorator returns an [OptionalProperty][optional.OptionalProperty] object.

-The **OptionalProperty** decorator is a descriptor emulating a property with a default value.
+The [OptionalProperty][optional.OptionalProperty] class is a descriptor emulating a property with a default value.
 If a value is not set, a callable is executed to provide the default value.

 The descriptor also has a method to check wether the value is set in a specific object instance.

+This functionality is powered by the [Optional][optional.Optional] objects.

 See the optional property [decorator][optional.optionalproperty] and [class][optional.OptionalProperty] documentation for details.